Kietpawpan/infoX/README.md

 **Infox DSS**, or Information Expert Decision Support System, reults from an ongoing project for AI development carried out in Thailand since 2020, after the completion of the first phase in 2019, when the prototype AI, **infoX Pro**, was programmed, registered for copyright protection, and certified by the Department of Intellectual Property on May 23, 2019.
 The new AI, InfoX DSS, comes with UI improvement and can give expert opinions on diverse cases for faster and more accurate official information disclosure under the laws, Official Information Act, B. E. 2540.
 To do so, the AI needs to know all the key facts from the user.
 Then, it draws a conclusion from the decision trees that have been trained through supervised learning.
 It always works in three steps: (i) checking the person's right, (ii) checking the information existance and property, and (iii) refering to the legal article (or articles) that allows the the forbidden (or mainly the discloser) of the governmental information being requested.

 # How to Use
-1. Download the new **infoX DSS package** from <a href="https://github.com/Kietpawpan/infoX/releases">the released page</a>
+1. Download the new infoX DSS package: **Source code (zip)**, from <a href="https://github.com/Kietpawpan/infoX/releases">the released page</a>
-2. Unzip the **package** file and place the unzipped folder (e.g., infoX-1.2.1) on the **Desktop** of your computer.
+2. Extract and place the AI folder: **infoX-1.2.2** on the **Desktop** of your computer.
-3. Open the folder and double-clicking the **program file** (e.g., infoXforWindows10v1.2.1.hta)
+3. Open the folder and double-click the proper AI file, either **infoXforWindows2021v1.2.2** or **infoXforWindows2018v1.2.2**.
 4. Click the **Disclaimer** button on the program screen and follow the instruction.
-5. Check the right answers for your case, until the AI makes a recommendation on official information disclosure.
+5. Check the right answers for your case until the AI makes the recommendation on official information disclosure for you.

 # Development
 1. Legal knowledge was gained mainly from the website of the Office of the Prime Minister.